-Prepare the sweet potato filling: in a blender, combine the sweet potato puree, maple syrup, almond milk, arrowroot, cinnamon and salt.
+Prepare the sweet potato filling: in a blender, combine the sweet potato puree, maple syrup, coconut milk, arrowroot, cinnamon and salt.
 Blend for about 10 seconds, or until smooth.
 Pour the filling into the pie crust and spread to the edges.
 Bake in the oven for 30 minutes, until filling is mostly firm.
 Set aside to cool for 10 minutes.

 Prepare the pecan filling: In a measuring cup, combine the almond milk and cornstarch then whisk until smooth.
 In a saucepan, melt the vegan butter over medium heat.
 Add the pecans and toast for about 30 seconds while stirring continuously.
 Pour in the maple syrup, coconut sugar, almond milk mixture, vanilla and salt.
 Whisk until smooth then pour on top of sweet potato mixture in the crust and smooth to the edges.